UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### Useful Linux commands

-Allthough we try to avoid working on the commandline of Lisa as much as possible, it is unsurmountable that, sometimes, you will have to.
-On internet are lots of pages explaining the Linux commands.
+Allthough we try to avoid working on the commandline of Lisa as much as possible, it is unsurmountable that you will have to sometimes.
+On internet there are lots of sites explaining the Linux commands.
 The most useful commands for our purpose are:

 `pwd` : print current working directory